-There is no restriction on NRIs investing in Indian mutual fund schemes, however some mutual fund companies do not accept investment from NRIs in US and Canada.
+There is no restriction on NRIs investing in Indian mutual fund schemes, however, some mutual fund companies do not accept investment from NRIs in the US and Canada.

 Most Mutual Funds Companies that have US Registration, and operations in India, are bound by the cap on the number of non-resident investors they can take.
 Therefore, they do not accept investments from Indians living in the US.
 Special Considerations in the case of US and Canadian NRIs have been detailed later in this blog.

 Understanding the Term NRI as per Indian Law